LTUC/amman-dotnet-401d2/Curriculum/Class02/lab/README.md

 		- Make sure the user can't go below a zero balance.
 		- You **cannot** unit test console `WriteLine` or `Readline`s.
 		- Make sure your methods are just returning values and not reading input from the console.
+		- Remember to use the proper data types while working within the program.
+Money is usually represented by decimals.
 		- All methods within the program class should start their method signature with `static public` followed by the return type and method name.
 Example `public static void UserInterface()`

 - When running your application, it should activate the user interface without any direct code manipulation.